Wind-WindKids/winding/samples/sophieandwind/frost.md

 egull_rolling: spread, landscape-oriented
 --
 @left: page, text, portrait-oriented
 The next day, they lined up on the parallel runways again — “This is a tricky one,” — Wind said, “but you can do it.”

 She lowered her canopy and started her checklist.

 “Crosswind from your right, seven knots, gusting to ten,” her Dragon advised, calm and clear.
 “I’ve got it,” Sophie replied, eyes fixed ahead.

-Sophie’s eGull began its takeoff roll, nosewheel jittering against the gusts.
+Sophie’s eGull began its takeoff roll,
 A gust hit, hard.
-The eGull veered left, overcorrected right.
+The eGull veered left, then right.

 “Abort the takeoff—Abort now—” her Dragon’s voice was quick now, firm.
 But Sophie kept chasing the centerline.

 Another gust — stronger, the right wing lifted.
-Nose yawed, the eGull, still on the ground started to roll on one wheel.
+Still on the ground, the eGull started to roll on one wheel.

 @right: image, portrait-oriented
 Sophie’s eGull, high-wing monoplane, on a runway, roll before take off, view from behind — the eGull is rolling away, right wing slightly higher than left, right wheel off the ground.
 It is not dramatic.